 Let me know in the comments if you followed my Guimaraes day trip itinerary and have any suggestions to improve it.
 Or if you have any other questions.

-You might also like these other posts on solo travel in Portugal:
+I have many posts on Portugal, and you might also like these other posts on solo travel in Portugal:

 Lisbon region posts